zhoub/com.unity.render-pipelines.universal/Documentation~/camera-stacking.md

  URP performs several optimizations within a Camera, including rendering order optimizations to reduce overdraw.
 However, when you use a Camera Stack, you effectively define the order in which those Cameras are rendered.
 You must therefore be careful not to order the Cameras in a way that causes excessive overdraw.
 For more information on overdraw in URP, see [Advanced information](cameras-advanced.md).

+For examples of how to use Camera Stacking, see the [Camera Stacking samples in URP Package Samples](package-sample-urp-package-samples.md#camera-stacking).

 <a name="adding-a-camera-to-a-camera-stack"></a>
 ## Adding a Camera to a Camera Stack

 ![Adding a Camera to a Camera Stack](Images/camera-stack-add-camera.png)

-1. Create a Camera in your Scene.
+1. Create a Camera in your scene.
 Its **Render Type** defaults to **Base**, making it a Base Camera.
-2. Create another Camera in your Scene, and select it.
+2. Create another Camera in your scene, and select it.
 3. In the Camera Inspector, change the Camera’s  **Render Type** to **Overlay**.
 4. Select the Base Camera again.
 In the Camera Inspector, scroll to the Stack section, click the **plus (+)** button, and click the name of the Overlay Camera.